Coveros-GitHub-Training/sel-copilot-advanced-workshop/Labs/Lab-4-Engineering-Practices.md

 ## 🎛️ Step 2: Personal Instructions and Custom Configuration

+> [!IMPORTANT]
+> Currently personal instructions are only supported for GitHub Copilot Chat in GitHub.com.

 Personal instructions define how Copilot behaves across all repositories you work on.
 They're powerful for maintaining consistent coding standards and preferences.

 ### Step 2.1: Configure Personal Instructions